tmsteve/RepData_PeerAssessment1/PA1_template.md

 > Make a histogram of the total number of steps taken each day and Calculate and report the mean and median total number of steps taken per day.

-Now, using the filled data set, a histogram of the total number of steps taken each day is plotted.
-The mean and median total number of steps is calculated.

 ```r
 Tot_Steps <- tapply(dt_activity_filled$steps, dt_activity_filled$date, FUN = sum)